OpenNebula/addon-storpool/README.md

 storpool template one-ds-101 replication 3 placeAll hdd placeTail ssd
 ```

-#### Advanced addon confguration
+#### Advanced addon configuration

-Please follow the [advanced confguration](docs/advanced_configuration.md) guide to enable the extras that are not covered by the basic configuration.
+Please follow the [advanced configuration](docs/advanced_configuration.md) guide to enable the extras that are not covered by the basic configuration.

 #### Configuration tips

-Please follow the  [cofiguration tips](docs/configuration_tips.md) for suggestions how to optionally reconfigure OpenNebula.
+Please follow the  [configuration tips](docs/configuration_tips.md) for suggestions how to optionally reconfigure OpenNebula.

 ## Upgrade notes